Notice: Trail near and around the Carolina Mill area will be closed until further notice.

 History of Glencoe

-If you’re passing through the Glencoe section on a Saturday or Sunday between 1 and 4 p.m., make time to visit the Textile Heritage Museum, which showcases life in the mill towns that thrived along the Haw for more than a century, beginning in the early 1800s.
+If you’re passing through the Glencoe section on a Tuesday through Saturday between 9am and 5pm, make time to visit the Textile Heritage Museum, which showcases life in the mill towns that thrived along the Haw for more than a century, beginning in the early 1800s.

 Glencoe Mill Village is one of the best-preserved mill village complexes in North Carolina.
 The Glencoe Cotton Mill and village were established in the late 1800s by the Holt family in an area previously home to a gristmill and sawmill.